Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem

 \end{proposition} \begin{proof} It is sufficient to assume that $f$ is real-valued.
-In this case the assertion follows from the subgaussianity claimed in Lemma \ref{sb_CLT:preliminary} (see Proposition \ref{KSC:subgauss}). \end{proof} We are now able to introduce \begin{definition} For a $1/2$-Sobolev regular function $f$ the respective regularized additive functional $\overline{S}_f$ is an $L_2(\P_\beta, \Conf(\R))$-limit of a sequence of additive functionals $\overline{S}_{f_k}$, corresponding to smooth compactly supported functions $f_k$, which converge to $f$ in $H_{1/2}(\R)$ as $k\to\infty$. \end{definition}
+A standard calculation implies the desired claim from the subgaussian estimate established in Lemma \ref{sb_CLT:preliminary}. \end{proof} Proposition \ref{sb_CLT:regularization} justifies the following definition. \begin{definition} For a function $f\in H^{1/2}(\R)$, define the respective regularized additive functional $\overline{S}_f$ as the $L^2(\P_\beta, \Conf(\R))$ limit

+for some sequence $f_k$ of compactly supported smooth functions, approximating $f$ in $H^{1/2}(\R)$ norm. \end{definition} \begin{remark} We note that the result of Proposition \ref{sb_CLT:regularization} does not involve $L^2(\R)$ norm.
+Therefore, one may extend this definition to functions $f$ such that $\normHR{1/2}{f}<+\infty$. \end{remark}